philadams-zz/philadams.net/src/quotes.md

 > years. _Abraham Lincoln_

 -
+> The best way to destroy an enemy is to make him a friend. _Abraham Lincoln_

+-
 > If I'd followed all the rules I'd never have gotten anywhere. _Marilyn
 > Monroe_

--
-> Only two things can happen: nothing, or something bad.
-> _Bob Morris, of no-good situations_

 -
 > Have nothing in your house that you do not know to be useful, or believe to